Acorns Review – Should You Use This Micro-Investing App?

 3. Found Money

-The catch, however, is you must purchase by going through the Acorns “Shop Now” portal.
+The requirement is making purchases through the Acorns “Shop Now” portal.

 4. Acorns Spend